 If you’re travelling with your pet for the first time you’ll have to visit your vet to get a pet passport.

 If the UK leaves with no deal at the end of the transition period, it would become a so-called ‘third country’ for the purposes of the EU Pet Travel Scheme.
 See this page for more information.

 TRAVEL ARRANGEMENTS | Reveal all answers

 Ferry services will operate as normal, with our without a deal, as they are governed by international laws and regulations, not European ones.

-If the UK leaves without a deal, UK citizens driving their vehicle within the EU would be required to obtain and carry a Green Card in order for UK car insurance to be valid.
+If the UK leaves without a deal at the end of the transition period, UK citizens driving their vehicle within the EU would be required to obtain and carry a Green Card in order for UK car insurance to be valid.
 Your insurer will issue one to you.
 Make sure you leave enough time to get one posted out to you.

 ABTA advises holidaymakers to make sure they have appropriate travel insurance, even with a valid EHIC card.
 The European Health Insurance Card (EHIC) allows any EU citizen to access state medical care when they are travelling in another EU country.
 For the duration of the transition period until the end of December 2020, nothing will change and your EHIC card will still be valid.